Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Theory

 \subsubsection{Data-driven Full-waveform Inversion}

-Unlike the physics-based full-waveform inversion, which calculates the inversion using an iterative method, data-driven seismic inversion obtains an approximation of $f^{-1}$ by training an encoder-decoder network~\cite{Wu-2019-InversionNet}.
-It achieves the data-driven FWI by regressing seismic data $\mathbf{d}$ to velocity map $\mathbf{m}$ directly.
-More details of data-driven inversion approaches can be found in our previous work~\cite{Wu-2019-InversionNet}.
+Unlike the physics-based full-waveform inversion, which preforms the inversion using an iterative method, data-driven seismic inversion obtains an approximation of $f^{-1}$ by training an encoder-decoder network~\cite{Wu-2019-InversionNet}.
+It achieves the data-driven FWI by regressing seismic data $\mathbf{d}$ to velocity model $\mathbf{m}$ directly.
+In this work, we employ InversionNet as the building block of our network structure.
+More details of InversionNet can be found in our previous paper~\cite{Wu-2019-InversionNet}.
+For readers who are interested in broad data-driven FWI approaches, please refer to those work provided in Section~\ref{sec:datadriven}.